Japan Airlines says no plans to change Boeing 787 orders

-TOKYO Japan Airlines (9201.T) has no plans to change placed orders of 38 Boeing 787 Dreamliner jets following two mishaps in two days on the same aircraft this week, company spokesman Kazunori Kidosaki said on Wednesday.
+TOKYO Jan 9 Japan Airlines has no plans to change placed orders of 38 Boeing 787 Dreamliner jets following two mishaps in two days on the same aircraft this week, company spokesman Kazunori Kidosaki said on Wednesday.

 Japan Airlines has ordered a total of 45 Boeing 787 Dreamliners, including seven it is already operating.